At a Glance

 The provider does not restrict its Netflix access to a few regions.
 Instead, it offers access in numerous areas of the world, responsively replacing IP addresses when needed.

-I won’t say that I have never experienced a blocked IP address when using NordVPN to access Netflix.
+I won’t say that I have never experienced an IP address that doesn’t work when using NordVPN to access Netflix.
 However, when I have been prevented from accessing Netflix, I have been able to quickly find another server that opens access to the Netflix content in my country of choice.

 The service offers streaming-optimized connections, 24/7 live chat support, top-notch global server coverage, apps for the most popular device platforms, and a no-risk 30-day money-back guarantee.

 NordVPN not only provides reliable access to streaming content, but it also offers helpful information designed to help its users get the most out of Netflix while connected to the NordVPN servers.
 The information includes tips and tricks, a helpful FAQ, and links to browser extensions.

-Now that you have a reliable method of unblocking your favorite Netflix shows and films, it would suck to have to wait an extended length of time for the content to begin playing.
+Now that you have a reliable method of securely accessing your favorite Netflix shows and films, it would suck to have to wait an extended length of time for the content to begin playing.

 That’s why connection speed is such a vital consideration when looking for a VPN provider.

 NordVPN offers fast connection speeds, meaning there will be a wait of only a few seconds at most before the show begins.
 Even 4K HDR video will start playing almost immediately.

 Netflix seems to be available on every internet-connected device made these days.
 (Okay, maybe not on the Nest thermostat, but give it time.)